Ellen White Investigation

 Mrs. White Was Completely Wrong about Masturbation

 One proof of the harmlessness of this practice can be found in Ellen White's Battle Creek neighbors, the Daigneau family.
-She wrote a public testimony to the entire Battle Creek Church warning them that the Daigneau boys, Charles and Samuel, "have gone to great lengths in this crime of self-abuse; especially is this true of Charlie, who has gone so far in the practice of this sin that his intellect is affected, his eye sight is weakened, and disease is fastening itself upon him."33 While this must have been a severe embarrassment to the family, the health of the boys did not appear to be impaired.
+She wrote a public testimony to the entire Battle Creek Church warning them that the Daigneau boys, Charles and Samuel, "have gone to great lengths in this crime of self-abuse; especially is this true of Charlie, who has gone so far in the practice of this sin that his intellect is affected, his eye sight is weakened, and disease is fastening itself upon him."39 While this must have been a severe embarrassment to the family, the health of the boys did not appear to be impaired.
 Charles managed to live to age 71 without going blind or insane.
-Samuel became a Michigan state senator, enjoyed a life of "remarkably good health," and died at the ripe age of 82.34
+This is impressive given that the life expectancy for men was less than 60 years in that era.
+For example, James White, died at the age of 60.
+Charles' borther Samuel became a Michigan state senator, enjoyed a life of "remarkably good health," and died at the ripe age of 82!40

 Is Masturbation Really an "Abomination?"